tabsdata/tutorials/t01_csv_pub_sub/README.md

 |_table_schema.png
 ```

 Here the folder `input` contains two files `customers_01.csv` and `customers_02.csv` that serve as input files.
-In
-order to use these files, we will copy them over to `input/customers.csv` which will be used by the publisher function.
-Later we will replace this file by `customers_02.csv` by overwriting it to demonstrate that the newly published
+To begin, we'll duplicate `customers_01.csv` as `customers.csv` within the `input` folder, to be used by the publisher function.
+Later we will replace the `customers.csv` file with `customers_02.csv` by overwriting it to demonstrate that the newly published
 data is automatically delivered to the subscriber.

 There are two Python source files - `publisher.py` and `subscriber.py` - which contain the publisher and subscriber